persteenolsen/pso-gatsby-blog-one/src/posts/2026-04-19-python-fastapi-auth-ml-three.md

 ---
-title: Python FastAPI with JWT Auth predicting house prices by Machine Learning using Linear Regression (v3)
+title: Python FastAPI with JWT Auth predicting house prices by Machine Learning using Linear Regression and logs Predictions by PostgreSQL (v3)
 date: 2026-04-20
 published: true
 categories: